James White (running back)

-James Calvin White (born February 3, 1992) is an American former football player who was a running back in the National Football League (NFL) for eight seasons with the New England Patriots.
-He played college football for the Wisconsin Badgers and was selected by the Patriots in the fourth round of the 2014 NFL Draft.
-He was primarily used as a receiver and won three championships with the Patriots.
-In Super Bowl LI, he set records for most receptions and most points scored in a Super Bowl.
+James Calvin White (born February 3, 1992) is an American professional football coach and former running back who is the assistant running backs coach for the Illinois Fighting Illini.
+He previously played in the National Football League (NFL) for eight seasons with the New England Patriots.
+White played college football for the Wisconsin Badgers and was selected by the Patriots in the fourth round of the 2014 NFL draft.
+A three-time Super Bowl winner, he set the Super Bowl records for receptions and points scored in Super Bowl LI and holds the record for the most receptions in a playoff game.

-High school career
+Early life

 White attended the St. Thomas Aquinas High School in Fort Lauderdale, Florida.
 While there, he played high school football for the Raiders.
 He was a part of the 2008 St. Thomas Aquinas National Championship team.
-At Aquinas, he primarily split time with Giovani Bernard, who is currently a running back for the Tampa Bay Buccaneers.
+At Aquinas, he primarily split time with Giovani Bernard, who was a running back for the Cincinnati Bengals and the Tampa Bay Buccaneers.
 He rushed for over 1,000 yards and over 20 touchdowns in his senior year and was chosen to the (Broward) All-County team.
 White also played and lettered in baseball.

 White came out of St. Thomas Aquinas as the 70th-ranked running back in his class, and as a three star recruit by Scout.com.
 He chose Wisconsin over Clemson, Michigan State, and South Florida, among others.
 He was given the nickname "Sweet Feet".

 College career

 White attended the University of Wisconsin–Madison from 2010 to 2013.
-He was named the 2010 Big Ten Freshman of the Year.
+He was named the 2010 Big Ten Conference Freshman of the Year.
 White rushed for 1,052 yards and 14 touchdowns, leading the Badgers to the 2011 Rose Bowl in Pasadena, California.
 In the 2011 season, he had 713 rushing yards and six rushing touchdowns to go along with 15 receptions for 150 yards.
 In the 2012 season, he finished with 806 rushing yards, 12 rushing touchdowns, eight receptions, 132 receiving yards, and one receiving touchdown.
 On November 16, 2013, White ran for a career-high 205 yards against Indiana.
 Also, during that game, White set a Wisconsin record for longest run from scrimmage (93 yards).
 In the 2013 season, he finished with 1,444 rushing yards, 13 rushing touchdowns, 39 receptions, 300 receiving yards, and two receiving touchdowns.
 White rushed for over 100 yards a game on 17 different occasions during his college career, despite splitting carries with John Clay, Montee Ball, and Melvin Gordon for most of his career.